Founder's Letter · SciPhAI · Science Counter Inc.

 III.
 Two companies, two layers

 In 1996 I founded Peleton Photonic Systems Inc. The idea was to build metropolitan-area optical networks delivering OC-48 — 2.5 gigabits per second — to residential subscribers.
-This was the year 2000 era.
-The ambition was real: multi-wavelength laser sources, external modulators, wavelength-division multiplexed transmission systems, all-optical routing.
+This was the year-2000 era.
+The ambition was real: multi-wavelength laser sources, external modulators, wavelength-division multiplexed transmission, all-optical routing.
 We raised US$22 million and built the technology.

 What Peleton taught me was not primarily optical physics — I already had that.
 It taught me the discipline of making photonic technology perform reliably in the field, end to end, under real-world conditions.
 The gap between a laboratory demonstration and a deployed system is where most optical startups fail.
-Closing that gap requires a different kind of thinking than the physics requires — systems thinking, manufacturing thinking, the discipline of understanding failure modes before they occur.
+Closing it requires a different kind of thinking than the physics does — systems thinking, manufacturing thinking, the discipline of understanding failure modes before they occur.

-In 1998, while Peleton was still operating, I co-founded Zenastra Photonics Inc. — a company focused on fabrication of silica-based passive and hybrid photonic integrated circuits.
+In 1998, while Peleton was still operating, I co-founded Zenastra Photonics Inc. — focused on the fabrication of silica-based passive and hybrid photonic integrated circuits.
 Zenastra raised US$44 million.
-The work was at the fabrication layer: planar lightwave circuits, waveguide splitters, arrayed waveguide gratings, hybrid integration of active components onto passive substrates.
+The work lived at the fabrication layer: planar lightwave circuits and the hybrid integration of active components onto passive substrates.

-"Knowing what you can engineer into a waveguide at the fabrication stage — what geometry, what material structure, what coupling coefficient — is knowledge that most optical system designers never acquire.
-It is the knowledge that makes the radiating-aperture concept manufacturable rather than theoretical."
+"Knowing what can be engineered into a photonic device at the fabrication stage — what geometry, what material structure, what coupling — is knowledge most optical system designers never acquire.
+It is the knowledge that makes an unconventional optical architecture manufacturable rather than merely theoretical."

-Peleton operated until 2007.
-Zenastra until 2001.
-Between the two companies, I had built — as founder, CEO, and technical lead — one systems-level photonic company and one device-fabrication-level photonic company, in the same decade, at the same time that I was developing the mathematical framework that would eventually become the intelligence layer of the SciPhAI platform.
+Peleton operated until 2007; Zenastra until early 2002, caught in the 2001–2002 telecom capital collapse — not the dot-com crash.
+The technology was never the problem.
+Between the two, I had built — as founder, CEO, and technical lead — one systems-level photonic company and one device-fabrication company, in the same decade that I was developing the mathematical framework that would become the intelligence layer of the platform.

 IV.
 The parallel framework — 2008 onward

-The question that occupied me in parallel with the photonics companies — and increasingly after them — was a different kind of question.
+The question that occupied me alongside the photonics companies — and increasingly after them — was a different kind of question.
 Not how to transmit light.
 How does a system come to know something?

 US 8,401,980